tempest2023/ConciseMarkDownBlog/doc/personal-agent.md

 Model availability note (checked September 8, 2026): `zai/glm-5.3-flash` successfully served live requests using the owner's free-credit account.
 [Vercel's model page](https://vercel.com/ai-gateway/models/glm-5.3-flash) lists provider-dependent pricing; do not treat the lowest displayed price as a guaranteed bill.
 [Free-credit eligibility](https://vercel.com/docs/ai-gateway/pricing), quotas and model availability can change.
 The $5 credit and the owner's reported $10 budget are different: a budget does not add credits.
 When quota is exhausted and no configured backup succeeds, static profile/contact links remain usable and the chat reports an error.
 The availability endpoint reports configuration presence, not provider quota or health.

 On September 12, 2026, the same configured key was accepted by AI Gateway but `zai/glm-5.3-flash` returned HTTP 403 because the account's current free tier did not have access to that model.
 This distinguishes a missing or invalid key from model-plan eligibility.
-The current primary/backup configuration is shown in the composer so failover is explicit rather than hidden.
+The composer shows one model: the primary by default, updated to the model reported by the current reply when Gateway uses a fallback.

 ## Cost and privacy boundaries